21-Hydroxylase Gene (CYP21A2), Full Gene Analysis, Prenatal

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

-Congenital adrenal hyperplasia (CAH), with an incidence rate of 1 in 10,000 to 18,000 live births, is 1 of the most common inherited syndromes.
+Congenital adrenal hyperplasia (CAH), with an incidence rate of 1 in 10,000 to 18,000 live births, is one of the most common inherited syndromes.
 The condition is characterized by impaired cortisol production due to inherited defects in steroid biosynthesis.
 The clinical consequences of CAH, besides diminished cortisol production, depend on which enzyme is affected and whether the loss of function is partial or complete.

 In >90% of CAH cases, the affected enzyme is 21-steroid hydroxylase, encoded by the CYP21A2 gene located on chromosome 6 within the highly recombinant human histocompatibility complex locus.
 Since sex steroid production pathways branch off proximal to this enzymatic step, affected individuals will have increased sex steroid levels, resulting in virilization of female infants.
 If there is some residual enzyme activity, a nonclassical phenotype results, with variable degrees of masculinization starting in later childhood or adolescence.
 On the other end of the severity spectrum are patients with complete loss of 21-hydroxylase function.
 This leads to both cortisol and mineral corticosteroid deficiency and is rapidly fatal if untreated due to loss of vascular tone and salt wasting.